Theoretical Chemistry Accounts

-Theoretical Chemistry Accounts: Theory, Computation, and Modeling is a peer-reviewed scientific journal publishing original (primary) research and review articles in theoretical chemistry, physical chemistry, quantum chemistry, and computational chemistry.
-It was founded in 1962 as Theoretica Chimica Acta and was given its present name in 1998.
-The publisher is Springer Berlin Heidelberg.
-The impact factor of this journal is 1.5 (2024).
-The editor-in-chief is Juan-Carlos Sancho-García.
-Chao-Ping Hsu, Piotr Piecuch, and Weitao Yang serve as associate editors.
-Klaus Ruedenberg and Donald G. Truhlar serve as honorary editors.
+Theoretical Chemistry Accounts: Theory, Computation, and Modeling is a peer-reviewed scientific journal covering in theoretical, physical, quantum, and computational chemistry.
+It was established in 1962 as Theoretica Chimica Acta, obtaining its present name in 1998.
+The publisher is Springer Science+Business Media.
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 1.8.
+The editor-in-chief is Juan-Carlos Sancho-García (University of Alicante).